MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-native-code-c-to-create-a-simple-ftp-logging-provider.md

 ---
-title: "How to Use Native Code (C++) to Create a Simple FTP Logging Provider | Microsoft Docs"
+title: "How to Use Native Code (C++) to Create a Simple FTP Logging Provider"
 author: rmcmurray
 description: "Microsoft has created a new FTP service that has been completely rewritten for Windows Server® 2008.
-This new FTP service incorporates many new features tha..." ms.author: iiscontent
+This new FTP service incorporates many new features tha..." ms.date: 03/18/2009 ms.assetid: ae120a50-83ad-4ac7-9011-1dd0c2352300 msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-native-code-c-to-create-a-simple-ftp-logging-provider msc.type: authoredcontent
-manager: soshir
-ms.date: 03/18/2009
-ms.topic: article
-ms.assetid: ae120a50-83ad-4ac7-9011-1dd0c2352300
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-native-code-c-to-create-a-simple-ftp-logging-provider
-msc.type: authoredcontent
 ---